 Attention Deficit Hyperactivity Disorder (ADHD) Assessment

-If you have Attention Deficit Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD), we can assess your situation, and offer support to help you manage your symptoms and keep your independence.
+If you have Attention Deficit Hyperactivity Disorder (ADHD), we can assess your situation, and offer support to help you manage your symptoms and keep your independence.

-ADHD and ADD are conditions which affect your concentration and patience.
+ADHD is a condition which affects your concentration and patience.
 You might find that you’re more impulsive and easily distracted, and you find it difficult to focus at work, in school and in relationships.

-Having ADHD or ADD shouldn’t stop you from keeping your independence.
+Having ADHD shouldn’t stop you from keeping your independence.
 Although there's no cure for the condition, your symptoms may improve as you get older but it depends from person to person.